alexislefebvre/AsyncTweetsBundle/README.md

         twitter_consumer_secret: null
         twitter_token: null
         twitter_token_secret: null

  4. Create the database and create the tables: `php app/console doctrine:schema:update --force --env=prod`

 ### Usage:

  1. Launch this command to fetch tweets: `php app/console statuses:hometimeline --table --env=prod`, with the ` --table` option the imported tweets will be shown
+ 2. Update <kbd>app/config/config.yml</kbd> to enable Assetic if it's not activated yet:

+        framework:
+            # ...
+            assets: ~

- 2. Import the routes in your <kbd>app/config/routing.yml</kbd>:
+ 3. Import the routes in your <kbd>app/config/routing.yml</kbd>:

         asynctweets_website:
             resource: "@AsyncTweetsBundle/Resources/config/routing.yml"
             prefix:   /asynctweets # Use only "/" if you want AsyncTweets at the root of the website

- 3. Open the page with your browser `.../YOUR_DIRECTORY/web/asynctweets/` or use the following command `php app/console statuses:read --env=prod` to see tweets
+ 4. Open the page with your browser `.../YOUR_DIRECTORY/web/asynctweets/` or use the following command `php app/console statuses:read --env=prod` to see tweets
- 4. Add `php app/console statuses:hometimeline --env=prod` in your crontab (e.g. every hour) to retrieve tweets automatically
+ 5. Add `php app/console statuses:hometimeline --env=prod` in your crontab (e.g. every hour) to retrieve tweets automatically

 ## Dependencies
  - [symfony/symfony][Symfony2 GitHub] (2.6+)